Altinn/altinn-studio-docs/content/broker/user-guides/get-started/service-owner/_index.en.md

 Example "Update Resource" in our [PostMan collection](https://github.com/Altinn/altinn-broker/blob/main/altinn3-broker-postman-collection.json)

-## 6. Grant access to Senders and Receipients to the Resource
+## 6. Grant access to Senders and Recipients to the Resource

 Currently this has to be done manually by updating the policy defined in step 3, but will in the future be done using GUI.